iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.11/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.nv.dhhs.en 3 reviews"/>
 </p>

+> "Reload" Ineffective It's 08:00, and I have been out in public for an hour, but it last checked exposures at 3:15 yesterday.
+I do not normally leave Bluetooth on, so I have been turning off my Bluetooth at bedtime at night, and back on in the morning.
+Today I turned it back on before 06:00, and have tried to "reload" but it still won't re-check.
+I saw some others with the same issue; maybe it's Android, maybe it's Bluetooth but doesn't seem to work well.<br> :date: __2020-11-13 17:08:05__

 > Sadly, most of the cases in Nevada originate from tourists.
 That's why there were so few cases before the casinos opened back up.
 They won't have this app so it's only able to account for the people who come in contact with people who caught it working in tourist areas.
 Sadly, people keep coming here as opposed to going into quarantine when they test positive.<br> :date: __2020-10-30 20:17:35__